espinraf/application-monitor/docs/Req_Spec.md

 In this case shall be posible to enter a string which can be contained in the String. in the case that is reported, then the status should be RED

+* Type "T" transactions per second

+This will be calculated with the time difference between 2 messages: 1 /(t2 - t1) , t1 och t2 in seconds

+* Type "SR" and "FR" (Success Rate and Failure Rate)

+This type is a combination of two messages, FR is the number of succeed transactions and FR the number of failed transactions.
+The web page will show a circle with the porcent of success and failure.

+ The Rate shall be calculated:

+ % success = no of success * 100 / (no of success + no of failure)

 7) In the web page the application shall be shown using a Circle or User Image in PNG format.

 8) When the user clicks on a application, it shall be shown a window with the User defined parameters

+9) Log messages from Monitor server to the Web page

+the message format will be :

+	{
+		"Id" : "LOG", # Mandatory
+		"Name" : "LOG", # Mandatory
+		"Type" : "LOG" # Mandatory
+		"Status" : "<MESSAGE TO LOG>", # Mandatory

+	}

 ###Non-functional Requirements